-Improve your on-mountain skills or learn a new one with Colorado classes, clinics and guided adventures spanning skiing and snowboarding, backcountry trips, ice climbing and mountaineering.
+Improve your on-mountain skills or learn a new one with Colorado classes, clinics and guided adventures spanning skiing and snowboarding, backcountry trips, ice climbing and mountaineering for every skill level.

 SKIING & SNOWBOARDING

 Most Colorado resorts offer ski-and-ride programs, but it’s all about finding the right one to push your skills to brag-worthy heights.
-Whether you’re a newbie tackling your first bunny hill or a seasoned ripper who loves double blacks, there’s a lesson tailored just for you.
+Whether you’re a newbie tackling your first bunny hill or a seasoned ripper who loves double blacks, there’s a lesson tailored just for you and your tykes.
 Here’s a program sampling:

 Are you competitive at heart?
 Strictly Racing clinics for ages 16 and up are set on an actual racecourse.
 You’ll work on fast starts, quick edge changes and strong finishes in a driven but friendly environment.
 These go-fast clinics are open to both skiers and snowboarders.